61+ Best Healthy Fish Recipes for Weight Loss

 Grilled Swordfish With Caponata

 It's a take on seafood that's light, refreshing, and perfectly portioned for a healthy dinner any night of the week.
+Find which state can't get enough of grilled swordfish in The Most Popular Food to Grill in Every State.

 Get our recipe for Grilled Swordfish With Caponata.